Meet Anthony

 English | Español

 Anthony received his Bachelor’s in Sociology and Political Science from the University of Hawaii – West Oahu, researching recidivism rates for indigenous groups and food insecurity on the island.
 During this time, he published poetry, joined his local branch of the National Association for the Advancement of Colored People as a university liaison, organized a volunteer organization with service projects to benefit groups like the houseless community, and maintained his scholarly career by consistently making the Dean’s list each semester.
 He continued this passion to George Mason University where he earned his Master’s Degree in Public Policy this past May (and a Certificate in Transnational Organized Crime and Illicit Trade) – being inducted into multiple honor societies for his academic performance and dedication to the community.
+During this time, he represented the Schar School of Policy and Government as a Graduate Student Ambassador and served as the Director of Student Outreach for Bridge at Mason, an affiliate of BridgeUSA.

 Anthony has received the following accolades: